-- CAUTION: Use extreme care when making changes in Setup Utility (BIOS).
-Errors can prevent the computer from operating properly. - NOTE: To start Setup Utility, your computer must be in notebook mode and you must use the keyboard attached to your notebook.
-The on-screen keyboard, which displays in tablet mode, cannot access Setup Utility. - 1.
-Start Setup Utility (BIOS): - Computers or tablets with keyboards: - ▲ Turn on or restart the computer, quickly press esc, and then press f10. - Tablets without keyboards: - 1.
-Turn on or restart the tablet, and then quickly hold down the volume up button. - or -
+CAUTION: Use extreme care when making changes in Setup Utility (BIOS).
+Errors can prevent the computer from operating properly.

+- 1. Start Setup Utility (BIOS):

+- Computers or tablets with keyboards:

+- ▲ Turn on or restart the computer, quickly press esc, and then press f10.

+- Tablets without keyboards:

+- 1. Turn on or restart the tablet, and then quickly hold down the volume up button.

+- or -